adrianyorke/robotframework-cookbook/README.md

 We also welcome Issues where you may post ideas for new recipes or report bugs for exisiting recipes.

+If you are not comfortable with Git workflow then just post your submission on [#cookbook](https://app.slack.com/client/T07PJQ9S7/CU5RQ87K3/thread/C3C28F9DF-1582792104.080900) channel and I will help you publish your recipe.

 # Outline of Sections
 1. Standard Library - BuiltIn
 2. Standard Library - Collections